Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 BASECOAT

 SRC - basecoat is a super tough, waterproof, impermeable coating which will bond directly to hypalon covered material.
 It can also make a mechanical bond with PVC.
-It is a solvent based chlorosulfonated, polyethylene resin vehicle containing UV inhibitors and vulcanizing agents.

 TOPCOAT